-Phosphates that are naturally present in muscle tissue play an important role in rigor mortis of meat and fish following death of an animal, the degradation of ATP (Adenosine tri-phosphate) causes a contraction and stiffening of muscle tissues, which also results in the release of enclosed water from the muscle tissue.
-So phosphates are additives which are used to improve the quality of many foodstuffs, but specifically meat and seafood.
+Phosphates that are naturally present in muscle tissue play an important role in rigor mortis of meat and fish following death of an animal, the degradation of ATP (Adenosine tri-phosphate) causes a contraction and stiffening of muscle tissues, which also results in the release of enclosed water.
+Phosphates are also additives which are used to improve the quality of many foodstuffs, but specifically meat and seafood.

-This service detects the amount of 'added' phosphates in seafood products, distinguishing between the naturally occurring levels of phosphates and the level of added phosphates.
-In prawns, Monophosphate is naturally occurring, where as di-phosphate and tri-phosphate are not, therefore the detection of diphosphate and tri-phosphate in prawns would confirm the use of polyphosphates.
-This newly developed NMR (nuclear magnetic resonance) based test can successfully differentiate between the different forms of phosphates in prawns.
-The test has been validated in-house.
+To aid in the declaration of polyphosphates we have developed a test that detects the amount of 'added' phosphates in prawns, distinguishing between the naturally occurring levels of phosphates and the level of added phosphates.
+In prawns, monophosphate is naturally occurring, where as di-phosphate and tri-phosphate are not, therefore the detection of diphosphate and tri-phosphate in prawns would confirm the use of polyphosphates.
+This newly developed NMR (nuclear magnetic resonance) based in-house validated test can successfully differentiate between the different forms of phosphates in prawns.

 |Polyphosphates||NMR||10 working days|

-To speak with us about our services, or for any services not listed, please contact the Customer Service Group
+To speak with us about our services, or for any services not listed, please contact the sales team

 Download our latest Fact Sheet on our new Polyphosphate Analysis in Prawns.Download